 “Expect you will have to work twice as hard as someone with industry experience to get up to speed in your first post-MBA role,” he said.
 “I was at least a year behind my class peers when I started and didn't realize this until six months into the job at which point I was probably 18 months behind them in knowledge.”

-Get ready to drink, a lot: Business school is one part learning and one part networking.
+Get ready to drink: Business school is one part learning and one part networking.
 The latter activity often involves booze.
-In the first few weeks of school, especially if you attend early, networking means getting drunk with new classmates, reminiscent of college.
+In the first few weeks of school, especially if you attend early, networking often means going out drinking with new classmates, reminiscent of college.
 Later on, it’s meet-and-greets with banks and sit-downs with alumni.
-“Don’t confuse the first kind of drinking with the second kind,” recommends one business school grad.
+“Don’t confuse the first kind of drinking with the second kind,” recommends another business school grad.

 Networking tools are mostly junk: Top-ranked business schools offer students a ridiculous amount of material and workshops aimed at helping students interview and network.
 Just check out this absurd networking worksheet.